Marilyn Denis: Career

-Marilyn began her broadcasting career at a local radio station in Moscow, Idaho, and later moved to Calgary where she worked at CHFM & CJAY-FM.
+Denis began her broadcasting career at a local radio station in Moscow, Idaho, and later moved to Calgary where she worked at CHFM-FM & CJAY-FM.
 In addition, she was a sports and entertainment reporter and weather announcer at CFCN-TV and TSN.

-From July 2, 1986 until present, Denis has been one of the co-hosts of CHUM-FM's morning show.
-Originally titled Roger, Rick and Marilyn, co-hosting with Roger Ashby and Rick Hodge, then Roger and Marilyn after the departure of Hodge in June 2008 (Hodge's replacement, Darren B. Lamb, departed from the station in September 2015) until Ashby's retirement in December 2018 and is currently titled Marilyn Denis and Jamar.
+Since July 2, 1986, Denis has been one of the co-hosts of CHUM-FM's morning show.
+Originally titled Roger, Rick and Marilyn, co-hosting with Roger Ashby and Rick Hodge, then Roger and Marilyn after the departure of Hodge in June 2008 (Hodge's replacement, Darren B. Lamb, departed from the station in September 2015) until Ashby's retirement in December 2018.

+Marilyn continues hosting morning drive on Chum 1045.

+“The Marilyn Denis Show” can be heard 5 AM to 9 AM with her cohost David Corey who joined the show on September 16, 2024.

-From September 1989 to May 2008, she also hosted the syndicated daytime talk show Cityline on Citytv and A-Channel.
+From September 5, 1989 to May 23, 2008, she also hosted the syndicated daytime talk show CityLine on Citytv and A-Channel.

 With the CTVglobemedia purchase of CHUM Limited, and the subsequent sale of five Citytv stations to Rogers Media, mandated by the Canadian Radio-television and Telecommunications Commission, Denis temporarily found herself working for two separate media competitors.
 To resolve this situation, Denis announced that she would be leaving Cityline after 19 years to pursue current and future projects with the CTV Television Network.
 Denis hosted her last show on May 23, 2008.

 In June 2008, Denis announced she would be hosting a new show, The Marilyn Denis Show, on CTV, which was scheduled to premiere in fall 2010.
 However, due to studio construction, the program premiered on January 10, 2011 on CTV.
-As of January 2022, she continues to host her highly regarded national show.
+On April 13, 2023 she announced she would be ending the show on June 9, but would be continuing on as cohost on her CHUM radio morning show.